 My acrylic prints have 1/4” thick glass and come ready to hang with wall mounts installed on the back.
 They are professionally handmade in the US, gallery quality, and built to last a lifetime.

 Acrylic glass prints are great when you want a sleek, modern, upscale look with wow factor and colors that really pop.
 I love acrylic for my more colorful and vibrant images, like the Magoito series, “Turquoise Water”, and the Caribbean Sea prints.

-I hope this was helpful in your decision making process.
-If there is a print surface you would like that is not listed here, or you have any questions at all, please don’t hesitate to reach out.
+I hope this was helpful.
+If you have any questions at all, please don’t hesitate to reach out.
 I love to brainstorm! ☺